 And Ean found he could scream after all.

-The horsemen pealed away, and Caldar leaped into a canter, following the other horses without Ean’s prodding.
-Indeed, the prince was tumbling amid crushing waves of pain and loss and could barely conceive of anything else.
+The horsemen peeled away, and Caldar followed without Ean’s prodding—which was just as well, for the prince was tumbling amid crushing waves of despair.

-Three brothers, was all he could think as his world spun and his gut twisted and his chest heaved with silent heart-wrenching sobs.
+It was all Ean could think of as the world spun and his gut twisted and his chest heaved with desperate grief.
 Three brothers lost.